Navid200/xDrip/docs/Restore-Database.md

 ## Restore database
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Backup](./Backup.md) >> Restore database

-To restore a database, you need to place it in the xdrip folder on the phone internal storage.
-If the folder does not exist, you can create one.
+To restore a database, you must place it in the xDrip folder located in the phone's internal storage.
+If the folder does not already exist, you can create it manually.
+The database filename follows this format:
+`exportYYYYMMDD-HHMMSS.zip `

-The database filename is composed of the word export followed by year, month, day, hours, minutes, seconds as shown on the following line.
+Here, `YYYY` represents the year, `MM` the month, `DD` the day, `HH` the hours, `MM` the minutes, and `SS` the seconds.
-exportYYYYMMDD-HHMMSS.zip

-Be very careful. xDrip cannot _import_ a database.
-It has a restore database function.
-What it does is to replace the existing database with the one being restored.
-Effectively, xDrip deletes the entire existing database and then replaces it with the new database.
+**Important Note:**  xDrip does not import a database; it restores a database.
+The restore function **replaces the existing database** with the one being restored.
+This means the current database will be entirely deleted and replaced by the new one.

-To restore the database, tap on Import / Export features &#8722;> Restore database.
+To restore a database:
+1- Tap on `Import/Export Features` → `Restore Database`.
-Read the warning.
-If it does not make you change your mind about restoring a database, tap on OK.
+2- Read the warning message carefully.
+If you are certain you want to proceed, tap OK.
-Tap on the file name to restore.
+3- Select the appropriate file by tapping on its name to initiate the restoration process.